Dragons Notes for Thursday

 Radio: Fox Sports 980 WONE

-Today's Game: The Dayton Dragons (affiliate of the Cincinnati Reds) meet the Great Lakes Loons (affiliate of the Los Angeles Dodgers) in the first game of a four-game set.
-This is the first meeting of the year between the two clubs.
-Dragons on Road Trip: 2-4.
+Today's Game: The Dayton Dragons (affiliate of the Cincinnati Reds) meet the Peoria Chiefs (affiliate of the St. Louis Cardinals) in the last game of a three-game series.
+This is game three of a six-game road trip for Dayton that will also include a three-game series at Cedar Rapids.

-Last Game: Wednesday: Lake County 7, Dayton 6 (10 innings).
-The Dragons took leads to the bottom of the eighth, bottom of the ninth, and bottom of the 10th innings, only to see the Captains score in all three innings to win.
-Lake County's Mitch Reeves drove in the winning run in the 10th with a bases loaded, one-out hit over the head of drawn in Dragons center fielder Michael Siani.
-The Dragons nine-hit attack was led by Jay Schuyler (3 H, 2 RBI), Miguel Hernandez (2 H, 2 R, RBI), and Juan Martinez (2 H, RBI).
+Last Game: Wednesday: Game 1: Peoria 6, Dayton 0.
+Game 2: Peoria 7, Dayton 3.
+In game one, the Chiefs hit two home runs while starting pitcher Tommy Parsons combined with two relievers on a four-hit shutout.
+The Dragons jumped ahead 2-0 in the first inning of game two and held that lead going to the bottom of the fourth, but Peoria responded with seven runs over their final three offensive innings to complete the sweep.
+Miguel Hernandez led the Dragons offensively on the night, going 3 for 5 with an RBI.
+Michael Siani's first game double was the only extra base hit.

 Individual Notes

-Pabel Manzanero hit three home runs on Tuesday night to become the fourth player in Dragons history to do so.
-He joins Wily Mo Pena (2001), Juan Francisco (2007), and Byron Wiley (2009).
-Manzanero over his last six games is 10 for 27 (.370) with four home run and two doubles.
-He is eighth in the MWL in slugging percentage (.563) and tied for fourth in home runs (4).

-Miguel Hernandez has an eight-game hitting streak, going 12 for 30 (.400) with three doubles.

-Jonathan Willems over his last nine games is 11 for 30 (.367) with a home run and three doubles.
+Jonathan Willems over his last 14 games is 15 for 48 (.313) with two home runs and four doubles.

-Mariel Bautista over his last eight games is 10 for 33 (.303) with three home runs and six RBI.
-He is tied for fourth in the MWL in HR (4).
+Mariel Bautista over his last 11 games is 13 for 42 (.310) with three home runs and seven RBI.
+He has hit safely in five straight games.
+Bautista has not played since coming out of Saturday's game with a strained hip flexor and is day-to-day.

-Transactions: The Dragons have made eight roster changes over the last 36 hours.
-They have added pitchers Matt Pidich and Ricky Salinas from extended spring training while receiving catcher Morgan Lofstrom and infielder Carlos Rivero from Daytona.
-They have placed pitcher Jacob Heatherly on the disabled list; transferred catcher Ernesto Liberatore to Daytona; and sent pitcher Adrian Rodriguez and infielder Claudio Finol to extended spring training.

 Upcoming Probable Pitchers (Game times are Dayton time) (All games on WONE 980 AM and www.daytondragons.com)